 Install the Raspberry PI Imager

-Raspberry Pi Imager is available for 3 Platforms: Windows, macOS and Ubuntu.
-Please download the software installer from Raspberry Pi download page and install it according to your OS.
+Raspberry Pi Imager is available for 3 Platforms: Windows, macOS and Linux.
+Please download the software installer from the Raspberry Pi download page and install it according to the OS.

 Raspberry PI Imager Usage